lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_oligarchy_and_social_control.md

 [<img src="../../../../images/mandalas/mandala-domination_by_dialectic.jpg" width="512"/>](../../../../images/mandalas/mandala-domination_by_dialectic.jpg)

+### Can latent end times prophecies be used to control populations

-### Can a latent cultural eschaton (i.e. end times prophecy) be used to control populations?
+Can a latent cultural eschaton (i.e. end times prophecy) be used to control populations?

 [Openness GPT v11](../../README.md#openness-gpt-v11):